microsoft/aksworkshop/_entries/01-05 challenges.md

 ### DevOps tasks

-Once you're done with the above, next would be to include some DevOps flair. **Complete as many tasks as you can**.
-You'll be moving to a private container repository on Azure Container Registry, setting up a Continuous Integration and Continuous Delivery pipeline for your application and then using Helm to deploy and optionally, using HashiCorp's Terraform to deploy AKS and your application.
+Once you're done with the above, next would be to include some DevOps. **Complete as many tasks as you can**.
+You'll be setting up a Continuous Integration and Continuous Delivery pipeline for your application and then using Helm to deploy it.

+### Advanced cluster tasks

+If you're up to it, explore configuring the Azure Kubernetes Service cluster with Virtual Nodes, enabling RBAC and Active Directory Authentication, using HashiCorp's Terraform to deploy AKS and your application and more.